codefresh-io/cf-compose-model/README.md

     * getWarnings() - return an array with all the warnings related to the model and the policy
     * fixWarnings(onlyAutoFix) - fix all the warnings on the model related to the policy.
 If `onlyAutoFix` flag is set then only warnings with this flag will be fixed.

-### CFNode and CFLeaf

-CFNode holds inside CFLeaf and other objects. - Read more about CFNode in `/lib/model/components/CFNodeReadme.md`

-CFLeaf is a class that Codefresh may use to change,remove or overwrite the original yaml in order to run it in Codefresh servers.
-Read more about CFLeaf in `/lib/model/components/CFLeafReadme.md`